sheamunion/snitching-on-sinatra/part2.md

 touch db/migrate/01_create_todos.rb
 ```

-*Note: We're just going to use the number 01 in the filename to avoid confusion
+> :flashlight: We're just going to use the number 01 in the filename to avoid confusion
-with timestamps.
+> with timestamps.
 In most situations, timestamps work better.*

 Edit that file and add the code to create a new table: